kyleconroy/python-twilio2/docs/usage/twiml.rst

     str(r)
     # returns <Response><Say>Hello</Say><Response>

 The verb methods (outlined in the complete reference) take the body (only text) of the verb as the first argument.
-All attributes are keyword arguements.
+All attributes are keyword arguments.

 .. code-block:: python